 Same Thing, Different Results

-- What effect has this has on you?
+What effect has this exercise had on you?

 Is Nobody Listening?

 Within a group share a story about not being heard or listened to.
 Identify what actions showed passive or lack of listening and the effect this had on the situation and you.

 Select one storyteller from the class and have everyone else break into groups of 3-4 people.